sergio-sastre/ComposablePreviewScanner/README.md

       ...
    }
    ```
-   - Map the PreviewInfo and RoborazziConfig values.
+   - Map the PreviewInfo and DropshotsConfig values.
 For instance, you can use a custom class for that.
 To map the Preview Info values, I recommend to use the ActivityScenarioForComposableRule of [AndroidUiTestingUtils](https://github.com/sergio-sastre/AndroidUiTestingUtils)
    ```kotlin
    object DropshotsPreviewRule {
       fun createFor(preview: ComposablePreview<AndroidPreviewInfo>): Dropshots =